Martha Graham: Retirement and later years

 It wasn't until years after I had relinquished a ballet that I could bear to watch someone else dance it.
 I believe in never looking back, never indulging in nostalgia, or reminiscing.
 Yet how can you avoid it when you look on stage and see a dancer made up to look as you did thirty years ago, dancing a ballet you created with someone you were then deeply in love with, your husband?
 I think that is a circle of hell Dante omitted.

 [When I stopped dancing] I had lost my will to live.
 I stayed home alone, ate very little, and drank too much and brooded.
 My face was ruined, and people say I looked odd, which I agreed with.
 Finally my system just gave in.
 I was in the hospital for a long time, much of it in a coma.

 Graham not only survived her hospital stay, but she rallied.
 In 1972, she quit drinking, returned to her studio, reorganized her company, and went on to choreograph ten new ballets and many revivals.
 Her last completed ballet was 1990's Maple Leaf Rag.

 Death

 Graham choreographed until her death in New York City from pneumonia in 1991, aged 96.
 Just before she became sick with pneumonia, she finished the final draft of her autobiography, Blood Memory, which was published posthumously in the fall of 1991.
 She was cremated, and her ashes were spread over the Sangre de Cristo Mountains in northern New Mexico.

 Influence and legacy

 Graham has been sometimes termed the "Picasso of Dance" in that her importance and influence to modern dance can be considered equivalent to what Pablo Picasso was to modern visual arts.
 Her impact has been also compared to the influence of Stravinsky on music and Frank Lloyd Wright on architecture.

-In 2013, the dance films by her were selected for preservation in the National Film Registry by the registry's owner, the Library of Congress.